Shroud of Turin: Acid pigmentation

-In 2009, Luigi Garlaschelli, professor of organic chemistry at the University of Pavia, stated that he had made a full size reproduction of the Shroud of Turin using only medieval technologies.
+In 2009 Luigi Garlaschelli, professor of organic chemistry at the University of Pavia, stated that he had made a full size reproduction of the Shroud of Turin using only medieval technologies.
 Garlaschelli placed a linen sheet over a volunteer and then rubbed it with an acidic pigment.
 The shroud was then aged in an oven before being washed to remove the pigment.
 He then added blood stains, scorches and water stains to replicate the original.
 Giulio Fanti, professor of mechanical and thermic measurements at the University of Padua, commented that "the technique itself seems unable to produce an image having the most critical Turin Shroud image characteristics".

 Garlaschelli's reproduction was shown in a 2010 National Geographic documentary.
 Garlaschelli's technique included the bas-relief approach (described below) but only for the image of the face.
 The resultant image was visibly similar to the Turin Shroud, though lacking the uniformity and detail of the original.

 Medieval photography

 The art historian Nicholas Allen has proposed that the image on the shroud could have been formed as early as the 13th century using techniques described in the 1011 Book of Optics.
 However, according to Mike Ware, a chemist and expert on the history of photography, Allen's proposal "encounters serious obstacles with regard to the technical history of the lens.
 Such claimants tend to draw upon the wisdom of hindsight to project a distorted historical perspective, wherein their cases rest upon a particular concatenation of procedures which is exceedingly improbable; and their 'proofs' amount only to demonstrating (none too faithfully) that it was not totally impossible."
 Among other difficulties, Allen's hypothesized process would have required that the subject (a corpse) be exposed in the sunlight for months.

 Dust-transfer technique

-Scientists Emily Craig and Randall Bresee have attempted to recreate the likenesses of the shroud through the dust-transfer technique, which could have been done by medieval arts.
+The scientists Emily Craig and Randall Bresee have attempted to recreate the likenesses of the shroud through the dust-transfer technique, which could have been done by medieval arts.
 They first did a carbon-dust drawing of a Jesus-like face (using collagen dust) on a newsprint made from wood pulp (which is similar to 13th- and 14th-century paper).
 They next placed the drawing on a table and covered it with a piece of linen.
 They then pressed the linen against the newsprint by firmly rubbing with the flat side of a wooden spoon.
 By doing this they managed to create a reddish-brown image with a lifelike positive likeness of a person, a three-dimensional image and no sign of brush strokes.